github/github-ospo/docs/open-source-health-metrics.md

 ### Repository metrics

 The Repository object in the GraphQL API is the primary location for metrics which relate to project health.
 These metrics are available in the `Repository` object, and while there are lots of interesting fields available, we've recently coalesced the most useful ones under the `metrics` field.
-Check the [API docs](https://docs.github.com/en/graphql/reference/objects#repository) for the full list.

 > **Note**
 > As of October 2023, the following metrics are in public beta, behind a feature flag.
-In order to access them, you will need to add a special header to your requests: `GraphQL-Features: ospo_metrics_api`
+In order to access them, you will need to add a special header to your requests: `GraphQL-Features: ospo_metrics_api` .
+While they are in beta, the metrics may change and the official API documentation will not have their descriptions.
+We will update this document as the metrics are finalized and the feature flag is removed.

 - **LastContributionDate** - The most recent date there was _any of_ the following activity: a commit to a repository’s default branch, opening an issue or discussion, answering a discussion, proposing a pull request, or submitting a pull request review.
 This is a good single-number metric to find projects that may be unmaintained or in need of archiving.
 - **CommitCount** - A monotonically increasing count of the total number of commits pushed to the default branch of the repository.
 Tracking the change in this over time will give a sense of the overall activity in the repository.